tcltk/tcl/doc/markdown/fpclassify.md

 : *value* is Not-a-Number.

-The \fBfpclassify\fR command throws an error if value is not a floating-point value and cannot be converted to one.
+The **fpclassify** command throws an error if value is not a floating-point value and cannot be converted to one.

 # Example